a2roger/backup/w2_sound/README.md

 }
 ```

-Preload is called before setup and it guarantees that `tick` will be loaded with the wav file and ready to use before setup, draw, mousePressed, etc. are run.
+Preload is called before setup and the code above guarantees that `tick` will be loaded with the wav file and ready to use before setup, draw, mousePressed, etc. are called.

 ### Playing Sound